tommyrharper/Learning-Goals/week3/week_3.md

     - I now understand how to do a process model.

-2. Get feedback from a coach on my takeaway challenge code - 15 mins
+2. Get feedback from a coach on my takeaway challenge code - 15 mins - COMPLETE

+    - This opened my eyes to some way I can improve my code.

+# Day 4

+1. Write up web debugging notes - 20 mins

+2. Explain how the web works, write notes - 30 mins

+3. Explain the MVC model in notes - 30 mins